Sequoia/sequoia.github.com/_content/posts/microservice-session-management.md

 5. Turn the whole thing off and turn it back on again without disrupting user sessions.

 Now go try it out! https://github.com/Sequoia/sharing-cookies

+# Comments

+> Really nice article, but I think the last part (aliases) should be longer and more in-depth.
+The current implementation is dependent on now.sh's particular feature and the actual mechanism isn't detailed.
+It would be great if you provided more implementations for the aliasing with different servers (like apache or nginx), so we could build a production environment without using now.sh.
+What do you think?

+\- [Semmu](http://semmu.net) <time datetime="2017-06-10 16:00:57 UTC">July 10, 2017</time>

+Thanks, Semmu!
+It's true, the approach described here is dependant on now.sh's aliasing feature, and yes, there are certainly other ways to do it!
+I featured now.sh here in part because it *is* very simple to use and explain.
+An explanation of how to tie this together with nginx (I'd pick it over Apache for this use-case) would be useful!
+I don't have such an explanation on hand but I'll try to write a blog post in the future describing reverse proxying with nginx.
+Thanks for the comment!